-The Rnet port provides 12 Vdc at 260 mA maximum that can be used to power zone sensors.
+The Rnet port provides 12 Vdc at up to 260 mA.
 When determining which devices to put on the Rnet, verify that the total current draw of the sensors does not exceed the controller's Rnet power.
 See the sensor's Installation and Start-up Guide to determine the power required.